ItaliaCardullo/project-school/README.md

-# project-school
+# project-school - IT Turin
-it's my project school
+all project android or ios or web site